all-c-a-p-s/MetalFish/README.md

-# Svicolone - Chess Engine
+# Panda - Chess Engine
 Made by: Sebastiano Rebonato-Scott

-Current elo: ~1200
+Current elo: ~1400

-Svicolone is an Italian cartoon character.
-The similarity between the cartoon character and the chess engine if that both tend to get themselves into tricky situations.
-The difference if that the cartoon character always ends up getting out of these predicaments, while the same cannot be said for the engine.
+Reasons for the name:
+- pandas are black and white (like a chessboard)
+- pandas are friendly and not very dangerous (you can't exactly have an engine rated 1400 and call it something like Black Panther)
+- pandas are pretty slow, kinda like my array-based move generation

-Latest Update (bug fixes + optimisations):
+Latest Update (recapture search, negamax, bug fix):
-- fixed bugs with mate detection
+- replaced minimax with negamax for easier use in other functions
+- updated evaluation to being from side-to-move's perspective to work in negamax
+- implemented recapture search to prevent horizon effect (mostly)
-- fixed bug with pawn promotions
+- fixed bug with castling
-- sped up check detection
-- sped up move generation

 Todo:
-- quiescence search
 - move ordering
 - more detailed evaluation
 - opening book